danielzion/AI-Dynamix/README.md

 - Crucially, the integration of the OpenAI API empowers advanced AI functionalities, enabling features like the Code Review Assistant, Automated Documentation Generator, and Test Case Generator.

-## Tech Stack
-- The project has been divided into four parts namely: Frontend; Backend; Chatbot and Google Cloud Hosting.
-A Chatbot named "WeatherBot" will be integrated to the Web App/

 **Client:** Javascript, HTML, CSS and Bootstrap.